Here is a quick look at the most important aspects of the Sydney Harbour boat tours:

 Dining styles:

-Know moreThe Sydney Harbour Bridge is a through-arch bridge that connects the Central Business District to the North Shore.
-It forms a magnificent frame along with the Opera House and it is one of the most sought-after clicks among tourists.
-The bridge is also one of the focal points during the New Year's Eve fireworks.
+Know moreThe Sydney Harbour Bridge, a striking through-arch bridge connecting the CBD to the North Shore, perfectly frames the Opera House and is a must-photograph landmark.
+It also takes center stage during the New Year’s Eve fireworks.

 A lot of the sightseeing cruises are only about 90 minutes long and make for a perfect cruise pick, even if you’re short on time.